typesense/typesense-website/docs-site/content/0.21.0/guide/README.md

   the [multi-search end-point](../api/documents.md#federated-multi-search).
 - Accept `null` values for [optional fields](https://github.com/typesense/typesense/issues/266).
 - Support for indexing pre-segmented text: you can now index content from any logographic language into Typesense if you are able to segment / split the text into space-separated words yourself before indexing and querying.
+You should also set `?pre_segmented_query=true` during searching.
 - If you have some overrides defined but want to disable all of them during query time, you can now do that by setting `?enable_overrides=false`.